ImNotDarren/CarPricePrediction/README.md

 2. Converting MPG into int type by add lowest mpg to highest mpg.
 3. Breaking down car engines into liters and volts.
 4. Breaking down drivetrain into 2-wheel-drive and 4-wheel-drive.
-5. Get major city and population by zip code.
+5. Get population by zip code.

 **Models**